klaudia-jagiello/ridge-and-lasso-regression/README.md

-# ridge-and-lasso-regression
-The houses prices prediction using the ridge and lasso regression models.
+# Ridge and Lasso Regression Models for predicting houses prices

 The dataset includes house sale prices for King County in USA which were sold in May, 2014 and May, 2015.